rohitgupta19/cdkv1-api-deployment-lambda/README.md

 ## Permissions

 The initial bootstrap will need an Admin to set the pipeline up, after that it will have enough permissions to update itself on any changes to the master branch.
-(As long as the change isn't to elevate it's own permissions...)

-By default the application is not very permissive and only has access to the resources it needed when it was created, so this will need maintenance over time.

 # Useful commands